 - Narrow lanes, especially on small rural highways.

 - A lack of sufficient lighting on the road.

 - Traffic signals that are improperly timed or that no longer work.

 - Overgrown vegetation that any traffic signs.

-- Large cracks, potholes, or similar road damage that can cause a motorcyclist to flip over.
+- Large cracks, potholes, or similar road damage can cause a motorcyclist to flip over.

-- Gravel or debris on the road that can cause a motorcyclist to skid.
+- Gravel or debris on the road can cause a motorcyclist to skid.